Juviza is a dedicated public health expert with nearly 20 years of experience working in academic research and non-profit spaces.

 Whether she’s crafting an essay or exploring topics for her creative nonfiction short stories, Juviza taps deeply into her cultural roots and upbringing.
 Her creative nonfiction work has been published in Palabritas Vol 2.
 Issue 1 (Harvard), The Washington Heights Memoir Project (Dominican Writers Association), and featured by the Bronx Academy of Arts and Dance (BAAD!).

-Juviza has passion for storytelling and has explored various formats, including photography, video, and collage to share powerful visual narratives.
 Her photo project, Haiti: Beyond Mountains and Poverty, depicting Haiti’s resilience, beauty, and magic, formed part of the 5th annual Columbia University Medical Center (CUMC) Fine Arts Exhibition.
 The photos were subsequently selected for display at Columbia University’s Vagelos College of Physicians and Surgeons (VP&S).

 Juviza has facilitated workshops (Dominican Writers Association) using a visual storytelling lens, captured audiovisual postpartum mental health narratives of Black and Hispanic women, and had her collages featured in La Libreta, Jan 23’, Issue #6 (RoblesWrites Productions).

 Juviza has served as Chair of Communications for the Latino Caucus for Public Health (2020-2022), Advisory Committee Member (2020-2022) and Chair (2022- 2023) for the Nation’s Health.
-In 2023 she was a recipient of the 100 Hispanic Women Graduate Fellowship (100 Hispanic Women) and in 2024 she was recognized as a 40 Under 40 Public Health Catalyst, awarded by the Boston Congress of Public Health (BCPH).
+In 2023

-Juviza is well-versed in social marketing principles and brings a strong health equity lens to creating and transcreating health content for ethnically diverse audiences.
-She has shared insights on these themes as a presenter at the 22nd Annual IHA Health Literacy Conference.
+Since 2015, Juviza has worked at the intersection of maternal health and health communication.
+She deeply understands the importance of cultural nuance, health literacy and health information fluency, and has shared insights on these themes as a presenter at the 22nd Annual IHA Health Literacy Conference.

 Juviza was a PhD fellow at the CUNY Urban Food Policy Institute and for the Region 2 Public Health Training Center.